To view a particular policy, click on the appropriate heading. Please contact us if you need assistance.

 Cognizant, LLC./Cognizant Communication Corporation (collectively “CCC”) – Open Access Journals

 CCC open access journals are licensed under Creative Commons License CC-BY-NC 4.0

-The articles contained in the following journals published by CCC are “open access articles” subject to the terms of the Creative Commons Attribution Non-Commercial 4.0 (CC-BY-NC) license:
+Some of the articles contained in journals published by CCC are open access articles and subject to the terms of the Creative Commons Attribution Non-Commercial 4.0 (CC-BY-NC) license: